binerogroup/documentation/compute/gpu-instances.rst

 Follow the below steps to install the Linux driver in your instance.

-.. note:: In the below example we are using Ubuntu 22.04 as operating system.
+.. note:: In the below example we are using Ubuntu 24.04 as operating system.
 For any other Linux OS, the steps would be equal but some commands are not identical.
 Please ask our support if you need assistance installing the driver on another of the images we provide.

 - Verify that the instance is able to see the graphics adapter.
 This can be done by running ``lspci | grep -i nvidia`` which would return something like ``00:05.0 VGA compatible controller: NVIDIA Corporation Device 2236 (rev a1)``.
-- Installation of g++, make, dkms and unzip is required for the installation of the driver.
-This can be installed by running for instance (depending on OS): ``sudo apt update; sudo apt -y install build-essential dkms unzip``
+- Installation of g++, make and dkms is required for the installation of the driver.
+This can be installed by running for instance (depending on OS): ``sudo apt update; sudo apt -y install build-essential dkms``
-- Fetch the driver by running: ``wget https://binero.com/downloads/NVIDIA-Linux-x86_64-535.161.07-grid.zip``.
+- Fetch the driver by running: ``curl -O https://binero.com/downloads/nvidia-linux-grid-570_570.133.20_amd64.deb``.
-- Unzip the driver by running: ``unzip NVIDIA-Linux-x86_64-535.161.07-grid.zip``.
-- Set execute permissions by running ``chmod u+x NVIDIA-Linux-x86_64-535.161.07-grid.run``.
+- Set execute permissions by running ``chmod +x nvidia-linux-grid-570_570.133.20_amd64.deb``.
-- Install the driver by running ``./NVIDIA-Linux-x86_64-535.161.07-grid.run --dkms --no-cc-version-check --ui=none --no-questions``.
+- Install the driver by running ``dpkg -i nvidia-linux-grid-570_570.133.20_amd64.deb``.
 - Verify a successful installation by reading ``/var/log/nvidia-installer.log``.
 The command ``nvidia-smi`` would give you more useful output.
 - At this point, you need a valid license which `our support </general/getting-support>`_ can provide.
 Its included in the instance monthly cost but not assigned until requested.
 - The license should be pasted into ``/etc/nvidia/ClientConfigToken/client_configuration_token.tok``.